hrz-unimr/Ilias.RESTPlugin/README.md

 * On a unix-like operating-systems make sure the plugin directories *${ILIAS_DIR}*/Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/ is readable and the log-file *${ILIAS_LOG_DIR}*/restplugin.log is writeable by the apache process.
-Normally that mean the user/group *www-data* needs read or write access to those directories accordingly.
+Normally that means the user/group *www-data* needs read or write access to those directories accordingly.